 Why Harder Grade Graphite Pencils Are A Bad Idea

 Not only will harder graphite risk damaging your canvas, but it will also be much more challenging to apply to canvas.
-Hard graphite leaves lighter marks, which necessitates using a heavy hand when using it if you want to create marks that are easily visible.
-Hard graphite is also very difficult to blend, which will make it hard for you to create different values in your drawing.
+H grade pencil and hard graphite leave lighter marks, which necessitates using a heavy hand if you want to create easily visible marks.
+Hard graphite is also very difficult to blend, making it hard for you to create different values in your drawing.
 A big part of what makes canvas such an ideal drawing surface is the surface allows substantial amounts of graphite to be applied to it, so long as the graphite is soft.

 Create Contrast Using Charcoal Pencils

-If you are looking for a material besides paint that seems to have been made for canvas, then charcoal is something you should spend some time exploring.
+If you are looking for a material besides paint that seems to have been made for canvas, then charcoal or charcoal pencil is something you should spend some time exploring.
 Charcoal is soft, lays down easily, and in the hands of a skilled artist, can be used to create a wide range of values.
-Charcoal pencils are soft enough to not damage canvas, and their softness also gives you the ability to blend and spread it over the surface quickly.
-This charcoal drawing set is made from premium quality materials.
-Click here to visit Amazon
+Charcoal pencil is soft enough to not damage canvas, and their softness also gives you the ability to blend and spread it over the surface quickly.
+This charcoal pencil drawing set is made from premium quality materials.
+Click here to visit Amazon.

 If you want to experiment with charcoal pencils on canvas, make sure you only use a few coats of gesso.
 You want a rougher surface when working with charcoal so that it will have enough tooth to stick to your canvas.